Nanomechanical damping via electron-assisted relaxation of two-level systems: Interpretation in the normal state

-The model captures the data in the whole temperature range, as seen in Fig. \ref{Fig3}.
-In particular, it reproduces the sublinear power law-like behaviour in the 0.1 K-1\,\,K range, consistently reported in previous works \cite{lulla_evidence_2013,zolfagharkhani_quantum_2005,venkatesan_dissipation_2010} in similar experimental conditions.
+The model captures the data in the 0.15-1 K range, as seen in Fig. \ref{Fig3}.
+In particular, it reproduces the sublinear power law-like behaviour consistently reported in previous works \cite{lulla_evidence_2013,zolfagharkhani_quantum_2005,venkatesan_dissipation_2010} in similar experimental conditions.
 Although our model captures to a large extent the saturation observed below 150 mK and reported in nearly every nanomechanical damping study for the lowest operation temperatures, it is likely that a hot electron effect also causes overheating of the structure \cite{roukes_hot_1985}.
-This saturation can be estimated through the frequency shift measured in the normal state: it provides a thermometer by using the deviation from the logarithmic shift at the lowest temperatures, indicating a saturation near 120 mK here [see Fig. \ref{Fig2}b), blue dots], consistent, within experimental accuracy, with the observed damping saturation slightly above the theoretical fit below 100 mK [see Fig. \ref{Fig3}, blue dotted line].
+This saturation can be estimated through the frequency shift measured in the normal state: it provides a thermometer by using the deviation from the logarithmic shift at the lowest temperatures.
+This could mean that the electron temperature does not go lower than 100 mK at the lowest refrigerator temperature (50 mK) in the normal state [see Fig. \ref{Fig2}b), blue dots].
+This is consistent, within experimental accuracy, with the observed damping saturation slightly above the theoretical fit below 100 mK [see Fig. \ref{Fig3}, blue dotted line].
+We could attribute these two features to thermal decoupling caused by parasitic radiation in the 10 pW range, which heats up the Aluminum layer, i.e., the electron bath to which the TLS ensemble (and ultimately, then, the mechanical mode) thermalize \cite{Suppmat}.
+Ultimately, we see evidence, supported by our analysis, that both thermal decoupling and the TLS-induced damping contribute to the damping saturation in the normal state at the lowest operation temperatures, but more work is needed to separate the two contributions.

 The proposed modeling is fairly generic, and makes minimal assumptions on the microscopic nature and location of TLS.
-An educated guess based on our results would locate those TLS which interact with electrons at the interfaces, between the SiN and Al layer, and between the Al layer and its native oxide at the NEMS surface: indeed, tunneling atoms are less likely to exist within the metallic layer due to long-range order, leaving kinks on dislocations, which are only weakly interacting with electrons, as most probable candidates for TLS in polycrystalline aluminum, as proposed in Ref. \cite{hoehne_damping_2010,Fefferman2010PRB}.
+An educated guess based on our results would locate those TLS which interact with electrons at the interfaces, between the SiN and Al layer, and between the Al layer and its native oxide at the NEMS surface: indeed, tunneling atoms are less likely to exist within the metallic layer due to long-range order, leaving kinks on dislocations, which are only weakly interacting with electrons, as most probable candidates for TLS in polycrystalline aluminum, as proposed in Ref. \cite{hoehne_damping_2010,fefferman_elastic_2010}.

+Note that a recent study with similar methods \cite{kamppinen2021dimensional} but bare aluminum resonators reports very little difference between damping in the normal and superconducting state, with a much smaller interaction constant $V\sim 10^{-4}$ eV.
+This may be seen as further evidence that aluminum does not itself possess defects that would act as strongly interacting TLS, and also points towards a location of interacting TLS at the Al-SiN interface rather than in the Al native oxide.

 As an opening for further investigations, we have measured the resonant frequency noise of our device using the dynamical bifurcation properties of the NEMS in the Duffing regime \cite{aldridge_noise-enabled_2005,Maillet2018}.
 The observed spectrum is that of a $1/f$-type noise typical of a collection of switching two-level systems \cite{dutta_low-frequency_1981}.
 Notably, a visible increase of its magnitude is observed below 1 K when the metallic layer is switched to the normal state, as seen in Fig. \ref{Fig4}.
 Since at these temperatures the switching, which is due to tunneling, is mainly induced by TLS-electrons interactions, it is reasonable to expect that electron-TLS interactions cause the excess frequency noise: the tunneling events occurring during TLS relaxation cause local rearrangement of atoms, and may thus lead to stress (i.e., frequency) fluctuations.